Quandela/Perceval/docs/source/usage.rst

 Congratulations, you have achieved this first tutorial!
-You can now continue with the documentation through :ref:`Circuits`, :ref:`Computing Backends`, :ref:`States`, :ref:`Polarization` or you will go through more advanced examples in the Examples section starting with :ref:`Perceval Detailed Walkthrough`.
+You can now continue with the documentation through :ref:`Circuits`, :ref:`Computing Backends`, :ref:`States`, :ref:`Polarization` or you will go through more advanced examples in the `Examples` section starting with :ref:`Getting started with Perceval`.